richardanaya/epistemology.dev/content/posts/ten_x_programmer.md

 ## Genus

-To improve this word, what I'm going to do is attempt to give it a more solid definition that is logically consistent with the observed knowledge I have as a seasoned programmer.
+To improve this word, what I'm going to do is give it a more rigorous definition that is logically consistent with the observed knowledge I have as an experienced programmer.
 How should we do this?
-A useful definition should follow aristotelian structure:
+A useful definition should follow Aristotelian structure:

 1. Give the word (term)
 2. Identify the group which the term belongs to (genus)